chriskjou/opennmt-inspection/README.md

 Also included in `residual_visualization.ipynb`.

-# Step-by-Step Walkthrough to generate Graphs
+# Step-by-Step Walkthrough for OpenNMT-py corpus preparation and model training

 There are three main phases to this project.
 First, translation data is used to create an NLP Model.
 Then the model's embeddings are captured on a prediction text ('examplesGLM.txt').
 Then the embeddings are regressed & processed with brain activations.
 Finally the RMSEs from this regression are visualized.